Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Discussion

 The cases \cid{HA30} and \cid{HA4P} present an interesting nuance.
 Recall from figure \ref{fig:retardantair-Epot_KEOsc} that these cases achieve remarkably high absolute $\Kosc$ peaks, higher than the fragmenting sphere.
 However, the fractional budget reveals why this energy is insufficient for breakup.
 Neither case reaches the $60\%$ oscillatory fraction threshold seen in \cid{HA20}.
 Furthermore, both cases exhibit a rapid expansion of the $\Emu$ region immediately following their peak $\Kosc$.
 This indicates that the complex internal flows associated with these modes (e.g., competing lobed structures) generate severe velocity gradients that incur a higher viscous penalty than the simple radial expansion of \cid{HA20}.
 Thus, high viscosity selectively dampens these complex modes, dissipating their energy before it can drive the drop to the fragmentation limit.

-In case of a water drop impulsively accelerated in another liquid, the problem is strongly controlled by the low density ratio of the system.
-The drop has two orders of magnitude less inertia, which results in it gaining much higher center-of-mass velocities (approximately $50\%$ of the freestream) by the end of fragmentation process.
-As a result, the power input wanes in the later stages of the process.
-Thus, the quality of coupling between the initial modes and the forced oscillation, as well as the amount of aerodynamic forcing acting on the drop during the first two quarter periods play the biggest role in controlling the total conserved energy held by the oscillation.
-A tool to understand this is through the fractional energy budget plots for all the seven cases, including the reference spherical case, which informs us of the fragmentation threshold energy distribution.
+For a water drop impulsively accelerated in another liquid, the low density ratio strongly shapes the dynamics.
+Because the drop has two orders of magnitude less inertia, it accelerates rapidly, reaching centre-of-mass velocities as high as $50\%$ of the freestream velocity, by the end of the deformation/fragmentation process.
+Consequently, the the aerodynamic power input diminishes dramatically at late times and hence the energy supplied by the ambient medium during the initial stages of the deformation becomes the dominant factor controlling the outcome.
+In effect, the total energy captured by the oscillation during impulsive acceleration will primarily depend on, the quality of coupling between the initial modes and the forced oscillation, and the amount of aerodynamic forcing acting on the drop, during these initial deformation stages.
+This can be more clearly understood through the fractional energy budget plots for all the seven cases, including the reference spherical case, which informs us of the fragmentation threshold energy distribution.
 This is shown in figure \ref{fig:liqliq-Epart_norm_t}.

 The cases that fragment, i.e., \cid{LL20}, \cid{LL30}, and \cid{LL4P}, are distinguished by their ability to channel a larger fraction of early work into $\Kosc$.
 All three maintain higher total oscillatory energies ($\Kosc+\Epot$) than the spherical reference throughout the deformation.
 The budget for \cid{LL40} offers a final confirmation of the hypothesis proposed earlier.
 During the first quarter-period, \cid{LL40} actually partitions a higher fraction of energy into $\Kosc$ than \cid{LL4P}, benefiting from its favourable initial coupling.
 However, as it transitions past this optimal state, the coupling degrades.
 This manifests in a smaller fraction of total energy being partitioned for $\Kosc$ at its peak, resulting in relatively less deformation for \cid{LL40}.
 In contrast, \cid{LL4P} starts with a lower oscillatory fraction but rapidly improves its partitioning efficiency.
 Because \cid{LL4P} achieves its peak efficiency while the relative velocity is still sufficiently high, it secures the net energy required for fragmentation, whereas the early advantage of \cid{LL40} is insufficient to sustain the deformation once the external forcing wanes.
 However, we note that there are small differences in the coupling quality between the two phases and the amount of deformation is fairly similar.